Best AI Agent Skills for Workflow Automation in 2026

 Workflow Automation focuses specifically on find ai tools for automating repetitive workflows, task orchestration, and process management.
 CI/CD & DevOps is a related but distinct category — see https://agentskillshub.top/best/ci-cd/ for those tools.
 The two often appear in the same agent pipeline but solve different problems: choose workflow automation when your primary goal is the specific task, and ci/cd & devops when the workflow is broader.

-Is Claude-Code-Workflow better than building it yourself?
+Is dagu better than building it yourself?

-For most teams, yes.
-Claude-Code-Workflow has 2.0k stars worth of community testing, handles edge cases you haven't thought of, and ships with documentation.
+For most teams, yes. dagu has 3.8k stars worth of community testing, handles edge cases you haven't thought of, and ships with documentation.
 Build your own only when (1) your requirements are deeply non-standard, (2) you have a security/compliance reason to avoid OSS dependencies, or (3) the maintenance burden is small enough (<200 lines of code) that you'll save time long-term.
 The break-even point is usually around 2-3 weeks of dev time saved.

 Are these workflow automation tools free to use?